 In addition to the significant volume of work conducted in the Four Corners region of the United States Southwest, a large amount of work was also conducted by DuBois and Wolfman in other regions of the Western Hemisphere.
 Specifically, their work targeted Mesoamerica, and, to a slightly lesser degree, the Lower Mississippi River region of the United States.
-There are also data from the greater Peruvian region of South America in the archives.
+There are also data from the greater Peruvian region of South America and northern Mexico in the archives.

-The Lower Mississippi River region, formally replacing Wolfman's use "Southeast" 557 or "Arkansas and the border areas", is defined by the roughly 650-km radius between 558 Memphis, Tennessee and New Orleans, Louisiana.
-This newly defined Lower Mississippi 559 River region includes the states of Louisiana, Mississippi, Alabama, Tennessee, Kentucky, 560 Missouri, and Arkansas, and portions of southern Indiana, southern Illinois, and east-561 ern Texas (to roughly the city of Dallas).
-Within this region, DuBois sampled material 562 from 287 burned features, Wolfman sampled 33 features, and Eighmy sampled 63.
-Of 563 these only twenty-two have independent age chronology, and seven passed this paper's 564 acceptance criteria (Table 4).
-565
+The Lower Mississippi River region, formally replacing Wolfman's use "Southeast" 563 or "Arkansas and the border areas", is defined by the roughly 650-km radius between 564 Memphis, Tennessee and New Orleans, Louisiana.
+This newly defined Lower Mississippi 565 River region includes the states of Louisiana, Mississippi, Alabama, Tennessee, Kentucky, 566 Missouri, and Arkansas, and portions of southern Indiana, southern Illinois, and east-567 ern Texas (to roughly the city of Dallas).
+Within this region, DuBois sampled material 568 from 287 burned features, Wolfman sampled 33 features, and Eighmy sampled 63.
+Of 569 these only twenty-two have independent age chronology, and seven passed this paper's 570 acceptance criteria (Table 4).
+571

-Analysis of the data from Mesoamerica required an additional division between north-566 ern Mesoamerica and southern Mesoamerica.
-A latitude of 25°N was chosen as a thresh-567 old.
-This division is important for analysis because of the latitudinal dependence of in-568 clination.
-Additionally, a division of northern and southern Mesoamerica is consistent 569 with the climatic variation that influenced the cultural trends of the indigenous popu-570 lations.
-The few archaeomagnetic sites sampled in the northern region (24 sites) are cul-571 turally similar to the indigenous populations of southern New Mexico and Arizona and 572 may be in close enough proximity they could be included in the Four Corners regional 573 dataset for future modeling purposes.
-In total, samples were collected from 400 archaeo-574 magnetic sites in Mesoamerica; of those only 55 have reported ages, of which 31 satis-575 fied the acceptance criteria (Table 4).
-576
+Analysis of the data from Mexico and Central America required an additional di-572 vision between northern Mexico and Mesoamerica.
+A latitude of 25°N was chosen as a 573 threshold, which is consistent with the climatic variation that influenced the cultural trends 574 of the indigenous populations.
+This division is important for analysis because of the lat-575 itudinal dependence of inclination.
+The few archaeomagnetic sites sampled in northern 576 Mexico (24 sites) are culturally similar to the indigenous populations of southern New 577 Mexico and Arizona and may be in close enough proximity they could be included in the 578 Four Corners regional dataset for future modeling purposes.
+In total, samples were col-579 lected from 400 archaeomagnetic sites in Mexico and Central America; of those only 55 580 have reported ages, of which 31 satisfied the acceptance criteria (Table 4).
+581